Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 — Purpose Tour Pics (@PurposeTPics) March 30, 2017

-[Featured Image By Jeff Kravitz/Getty Images]
+[Featured Image by Jeff Kravitz/Getty Images]